Ephesians Chapter Five

 Ephesians 5:22-24

-Wives, submit to your husbands as to the Lord.
-For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
-Now as the church submits to Christ, so also wives should submit to their husbands in everything.
+Wives should submit to their husbands as they do to the Lord; because the husband is head of the wife, just as the Messiah, as head of the Messianic Community, is himself the one who keeps the body safe.
+Just as the Messianic Community submits to the Messiah, so also wives should submit to their husbands in everything.

 Now, Paul begins to tell us how we are to walk in the light in our homes.
 We must start by understanding that this passage deals with the marital relationship between two Spirit filled Christians.
 Some serious trouble can start when we try to apply this teaching to a marriage where one of the people does not walk in the power of the Holy Spirit or perhaps does not even know the Lord Jesus.
 It is not possible to apply this section of scripture to our marriages without the power of the Holy Spirit.
 This passage begins by assuming that Christ is at the center of the relationship and this speaks to the spiritual strand of the marriage.
 Once again, the word "submit" is better translated as "respond" and here we see that wives are told to respond to their husbands as if they were dealing with Christ.